M01010100/CS_522_Networks/Midterm/README.md

 - **quit** - End the chat session and disconnect

+## Security Features

+### Message Encryption
+- All messages are encrypted using XOR cipher before transmission
+- Encryption key is shared between client and server (defined in source code)
+- Key: `NetworksCS522Key`
+- Both client and server automatically encrypt outgoing messages and decrypt incoming messages
+- Provides basic confidentiality for chat messages over the network

+### Timestamps
+- Each received message is automatically timestamped
+- Timestamp format: `[YYYY-MM-DD HH:MM:SS]`
+- Example: `[2025-10-25 14:30:45] Server: Hello!`
+- Timestamps show when messages were received, not when they were sent
+- Helps track conversation flow and message timing

 ## Network Details

 - **Port**: 3490 (defined in both server.c and client.c)